srcmaxim/srcmaxim.github.io/content/posts/approaches-for-testing-event-driven-apps.md

 ## Using Apache Avro for Consumer-driven testing

-But if you are starting fresh with Kafka, you’ll have the format of your choice.
+If you are starting fresh with Kafka, you’ll have the format of your choice.
 So which is best?
 There are many criteria here: efficiency, ease of use, support in different programming languages, and so on.
 In our own use we have found Apache Avro to be one of the better choices for stream data.

 Avro is an open source data serialization system that helps with data exchange between systems, programming languages, and processing frameworks.
 Avro helps define a binary format for your data, as well as map it to the programming language of your choice.